-Judging criteria includes: completion, complexity (number of pieces), diagram (of the completed model and key elements labeled), explanation/story (explanation of the design process, difficulties and interesting elements; describe plan value, imaginative play, what steps could be taken to improve model) and overall presentation.
+- 392 KIT: This category is restricted to Juniors (8-13).
+Juniors are limited to two projects in this class.
+If two projects are entered, they must differ significantly (for example- a creature, a building or a vehicle).
+Youth must enter a completed kit.
+Original story must describe design process and describing play with the model. - ✓ Judging criteria includes: completion, complexity (number of pieces), diagram (of the completed model and key elements labeled), explanation/story (explanation of the design process, difficulties and interesting elements; describe plan value, imaginative play, what steps could be taken to improve model) and overall presentation.

-393 ORIGINAL MODEL: Youth are limited to two projects in this class, projects must differ significantly.
-The project can be a scene, diorama, models, building, vehicle, plants or creature.
-Judging criteria includes; completion design (number of pieces, moving partsgear systems, axle systems (wheels), hidden entrances, pulleys, joints, projectiles and hinged components; unity of design and originality.
-Use of color, symmetry of creativity, fully developed concept diagrams comprehensive and detailed: an overall diagram of design process, difficulties encountered and their solutions, description of play value, future expansion of project and overall presentation.

-394 MODEL DEMONSTRATING A MECHANICAL SCIENCE CONCEPT:

-Projects must be original no kits & can include level arms, gears, pulleys, friction, belts, airfoils (flight, wind); catapults and load bearing bridges and beams.
-Science concepts can include energy transfer, stress analysis, Newton's laws, gravity, etc.

-Entries in this class must include a working model an equation describing a principal of science, a labeled diagram of the project and written explanation of the science involved.
-Evaluation will also include a presentation and visual impact of the project.
-Youth may conduct experiments with model and provide results in a report.
+- 393 ORIGINAL MODEL: Youth are limited to two projects in this class, projects must differ significantly.
+The project can be a scene, diorama, models, building, vehicle, plants or creature. - ✓ Judging criteria includes; completion design (number of pieces, moving parts-gear systems, axle systems (wheels), hidden entrances, pulleys, joints, projectiles and hinged components; unity of design and originality.
+Use of color, symmetry of creativity, fully developed concept diagrams comprehensive and detailed: an overall diagram of design process, difficulties encountered and their solutions, description of play value, future expansion of project and overall presentation - 394 MODEL DEMONSTRATING A MECHANICAL SCIENCE CONCEPT: Projects must be original no kits & can include level arms, gears, pulleys, friction, belts, airfoils (flight, wind); catapults and load bearing bridges and beams.
+Science concepts can include energy transfer, stress analysis, Newton's laws, gravity, etc. - ✓ Entries in this class must include a working model an equation describing a principal of science, a labeled diagram of the project and written explanation of the science involved.
+Evaluation will also include a presentation and visual impact of the project. - ✓ You may conduct experiments with model and provide results in a report. - Judging criteria includes: working model that demonstrates a principle of mechanical science, must move or work as necessary; scientific equation that relates the principle, including clear definition of each term with equation displayed; labeled diagram provided that labels major. - 395 3D PRINTING: General Information: 3D printing uses plastic or other materials to build a 3 dimensional object from a digital design.

-Judging criteria:

-1. a working model that demonstrates a principle of mechanical science, must move or work as necessary; scientific equation that relates the principle, including clear definition of each term with equation displayed; labeled diagram provided that labels major parts of the model and also notes how parts or movement relates to equation; written report (not more than 2-pages); which explains the principle and how model illustrates the principal (may also include additional page of experimental results using the model);